drvinceknight/pfm/book/about-this-book/how-is-this-book-written/main.md

 The book is written using Jupyterbook: <https://jupyterbook.org/>.

-The source files are written in the myst format (<https://myst-nb.readthedocs.io/>) format which is a plain text format for Jupyter notebooks.
+The source files are written in the myst format (<https://myst-nb.readthedocs.io/>) which is a plain text format for Jupyter notebooks.
 This ensures:

 - That the notebooks are version controlled effectively.